ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ![add pipe](upandrunningimages/addpipelines.png)

 **6.** You are almost there!
 You will need to configure a couple of Advanced Options.
-First, click on `Routing` in the Advanced Options section to expand the Routing options.
+First, click on `Show advanced Routing options` in the _Advanced Options_ section to expand the Routing options.

 ![open routing panel](upandrunningimages/routinglink.png)